keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 Multicast
 : a multicast is sent to multiple devices (not all, nor single) on a LAN.
-The least significant bit in the first octet of a destination address is set to one, then that means you're dealing with a multicast frame.
+The least significant bit in the first octet of a destination (MAC) address is set to one, then that means you're dealing with a multicast frame.
 When a multicast message is sent, it is sent to all the devices on the collision domain, but only the intended destination**s** will accept and process the message, the remaining